enkidevs/curriculum/Python/Data Structures/there-is-more-to-copying.md

 * `=` doesn't create a copy of an object, it just makes *B* points to the same memory address as *A*, so when *B* is changed, *A* is changed too.
 * Python does not support `B = A` as you can not assign object references.

----
-## Footnotes

-[1:SHALLOW COPY]

-The **shallow copy** behaves in the following way:
-* initially the new object's reference points to the same memory location as the original reference
-* as subobjects of this composite copy are modified, new memory is allocated as needed to store new values, so unlike deepCopy, shallowCopy is more memory efficient